Generative AI a stumbling block in EU legislation talks -sources

 FACTBOX - Governments race to regulate AI tools

-(Reporting by Supantha Mukherjee in Stockholm; Editing by Josephine Mason and Alexander Smith)
+(Reporting by Supantha Mukherjee in Stockholm; Editing by Josephine Mason and Alexander Smith, Kirsten Donova)

 ((supantha.mukherjee@thomsonreuters.com; +46 70 721 1004; Reuters Messaging: supantha.mukherjee.thomsonreuters.com@reuters.net))